 - Seed: Seeds are difficult to start.
 Keep the soil temperature at 75° Seeds may germinate in as few as 28 days but they sometimes can take up to a year to germinate.

 - Cuttings: Taking cuttings from fresh green shoots.
 Cuttings can take 6 to 9 months to root; keep cuttings in moist soil.

 - Sweet bay or Laurus nobilis is grown for culinary use.

 - California bay, Umbellularia californica, is a different plant; it has a strong, rank flavor and is not a substitute for sweet bay.

 There's no specific time or season to harvest the leaves of your plant, you can do it any time of the year.
 But, the flavor and fragrance are much stronger when the plant begins to bloom.
 As an indoor plant, bay laurel provides a more flavorful scent during summertime.

 1. Paper towels & Baking Sheet - Simply cover the baking sheet with a paper towel (be sure to cover the sheet FULLY).
-Spread the leaves correctly without them being on top of another.
+Spread the leaves correctly without them being on top of one another.
 Place the leaves you prepared in a warm, dry room with enough ventilation.
-Note that you should avoid any kinds of light in order to dry your bay leaves correctly.
+Note that you should avoid any kind of light to dry your bay leaves correctly.
 This drying process may take up to 2 weeks.

-2. Microwave oven - if you just need a few leaves to dry, simply use a microwaveable plate and scattered the clean leaves without them being on top of each other.
-30 sec sessions and after every that 30 sec be sure to flip or turn your leaves.
+2. Microwave oven - if you just need a few leaves to dry, simply use a microwaveable plate and scatter the clean leaves without them being on top of each other.
+30-sec sessions and after every 30 sec be sure to flip or turn your leaves.
 Repeat the process for about 4 to 6 sessions or until you noticed that the leaves are all dry and brittle.